-Nonsurgical therapy, known as Scaling and Root Planing (SRP) or a “deep cleaning.”
+The first option is nonsurgical therapy, known as Scaling and Root Planing (SRP) or a “deep cleaning.”
 This procedure is used to clean below the gums to remove bacteria and tartar from the tooth as well as the roots.
-In some cases this procedure will restore the gums to health.
+In some cases, this procedure will restore the gums to health.

-After SRP is completed another evaluation will be complete 4-6 weeks later to assess if and how much improvement has taken place.
+After the SRP is completed, another evaluation will be complete 4-6 weeks later to assess if and how much improvement has taken place.

 If regeneration is unpredictable, Dr. Holland may recommend resective therapy, which includes osseous surgery and/or an apically positioned flap.
 In these cases we reduce the gum pockets by taking the tissues down to the existing support structures.
 The outcome of this procedure is to maintain the levels of the support structures and prevent further progression of periodontal disease.

-In all cases, a stringent periodontal maintenance protocol is crucial to prevent periodontal disease from returning.
+In all cases, astringent periodontal maintenance protocol is crucial to prevent periodontal disease from returning.
 This protocol usually includes cleanings and checkups every 3 months to keep the teeth and gums healthy.
-It also is imperative that a good home hygiene routine be implemented and maintained.
+It also is imperative that a good home hygiene routine is implemented and maintained.
 Another component is reducing any risk factors that can contribute to periodontal disease.

 In rare cases even if a strict regimen is followed, periodontal disease may return.
 At that time we would sharpen the focus on risk factors, systemic disease(s), and the immune response.